benoitletondor/CS-Basics/README.md

 # Implementation of core data structures and algorithms

-This repo is simply a playground to work on implementing the basic data structures, algorithms and concepts of computer sciences using Java 7.
+This repo is simply a playground to work on implementing the basic data structures, algorithms and concepts of computer science using Java 7.

 ### What's in there